 Of course I am biased, but I think spinning cotton on the charkha is the easiest way to learn how to spin.
 First, the wheel is horizontal, so nothing happens without you.
-And everything is supported, so there is nothing to drop.
+And everything is supported, so gravity is not in the picture and there is nothing to drop.
 The charkha is much faster than a treadle wheel, which allows the tool to do the work while you can relax into a calm and leisurely meditation.

 You can purchase either a download or a physical DVD with exercises that will help develop this rhythm here.
 The exercises are in Part 1.